Skip to main content

 - Red dot scopes and range finders are legal.

-- Bows must have a pull of no less than 30 pounds at or before full draw.
+- Vertical bows must have a pull of no less than 30 pounds at or before full draw.

-- A person may use a mechanical device attached to the bowstring if the person’s own strength draws and holds the bowstring.
+- A person may use a mechanical device attached to the bowstring on a vertical bow if the person’s own strength draws and holds the bowstring.

 - Arrowheads must have at least two metal cutting edges of barbless design at least 7/8 inch in diameter, or must be of a blunt head design.